-- The agency or technology partner largely maintains a traditional role in programmatic execution, but there is now a two or three-party relationship with governance over success. - The brand has full, transparent access to data and analytics, and often the brand's analytics team leverages that data directly to run analyses. - Campaigns are either managed by the agency or the technology provider. - The brand, agency and technology provider meet for quarterly business reviews in which they share performance results and discuss testing for the next quarter.
+- The programmatic partner or vendor argely maintains a traditional role in programmatic execution, but there is now a two or three-party relationship with governance over success. - The agency has full, transparent access to data and analytics, and often the agency's analytics team leverages that data directly to run analyses. - Campaigns are either managed by the agency or the programmatic partner or vendor. - The brand, agency and programmatic partner or vendor meet for quarterly business reviews in which they share results and discuss testing for the next quarter.